w3c/type-samples/README.md

 hebr he newsprint justification text-decoration
 ```

-The script and lang tags should be those in BCP-47.
-[Find a tag](http://r12a.github.io/apps/subtags/).
+- Script and language tags must conform to BCP47.
+Find tags at https://r12a.github.io/app-subtags/

-The `<media-label>` should be one of the following (the list is likely to grow over time).
-There should only be ONE feature label in the issue title.
+- The media label must be one of the violet-coloured labels at https://github.com/w3c/type-samples/labels **without the m:**.
+Use only only ONE media label in the issue title.
-`book, inscription, magazine, mockup, newsprint, printedmatter, signage, software, webpage, other`

-There should be only ONE `feature-label` per line in the issue body, but ALL feature labels used in the body should appear at the end of the title (space separated).
-Feature labels should be one of the following.
-`abbreviation bidi-text emphasis font-style fonts glyphs-diacritics hyphenation initial-letter inline-spacing justification lists notes-footnotes numbers punctuation quotations ruby text-decoration vertical-text`

-If you need something different, leave a note in the body of the issue.
+- There can be more than one, space-separated, index label.
+They must be one of the yellow labels at https://github.com/w3c/type-samples/labels **without the i:**.

+It's important to get this line right if you want the picture to show up in [the index](https://w3c.github.io/type-samples/).

 ### The issue body